fpgaminer/bigasp-training/README.md

 # bigasp-training
-Various training scripts used to train bigasp
+Various training scripts used to train bigasp.
+The code's a mess, so godspeed.